MicrosoftDocs/common-data-model-and-service/common-data-model/manufacturing-accelerator.md

 ## Connect and share feedback

 Do you have feedback or need support?
-Connect with us at dynindaccsupport@microsoft.com.
+Contact us at [dynindaccsupport@microsoft.com](mailto:dynindaccsupport@microsoft.com).